carlynicholson/agile/readme.md

 ![](http://upload.wikimedia.org/wikipedia/commons/e/e2/Waterfall_model.svg)

 It's a linear approach to software development.
 Project stages execute sequentially.
 You get to the final product fully developed and tested at the very end of the process.
-Sometimes can be good if you know EXACTLY what you want the end goal to be.
+This was the status quo for a long time and still works well if you know EXACTLY what you want the end goal to be.
 IE. you know: what to build, who to build it for, and how to build it.

-But things change.. dependent software changes, customer needs change.
+But things change. dependent software changes, customer needs change.

-We'll be talking about/using a better model/methodology of SDLC in particular.
-Agile Software Developement
+In 2001, a meeting of developers infulential in addressing the shortcomings of this traditional Software Development Life Cycle resulted in the Agile Manifesto.

 ## Agile Software Development
 *Official* wikipedia definition.
 Agile Software Development is a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.